missionpinball/mpf-debian-installer/README.md

 // USAGE //

-# Install MPF dependencies
+# Install MPF
-sudo ./install-mpf
+sudo ./install

 # Install P-Roc dependencies (only needed for P-Roc and P3-Roc; run as user)
 ./install-proc

-# Install MPF and MPF-MC via pip
-pip3 install mpf mpf-mc

 When used with a P-ROC, this script requires a reboot (you will be prompted).
 There is a permissions rule that must be read at boot to allow non-root users